Welcome to SP! -

 Overview

-This route is not included in J. Gordon Edward's A CLIMBER'S GUIDE TO GLACIER NATIONAL PARK, or in any other guidebook that we have found.
+This route is not included in J. Gordon Edward's A CLIMBER'S GUIDE TO GLACIER NATIONAL PARK.

 Approach